How to Install Pilasters and Corner Posts in Solid Wood Kitchens

 INSTALLATION OF POSTS FOR CORNER CABINETS

-Installing corner posts is very similar to installing pilaster, and relatively simple to complete.
+Installing corner posts is very similar to installing pilasters, and relatively simple to complete.
 To install corner posts, you will need to use L-brackets to attach them to the side panel of the kitchen unit.
 Again, we recommend clamping the post in position before drilling your pilot holes and screwing into place.
 You should ensure that the post is carefully positioned so that it does not interfere with the opening and closing of cabinet doors.

 If your corner units are configured in a way that does not permit this method of installation, an alternatvie solution would be to use silicone adhesive to secure the corner post.

 Pilasters and corner posts come in a wide variety of finishes, and add elegance to any solid wood kitchen.
 If you would like to see fitted examples of them, we recommend visiting one of the Solid Wood Kitchen Cabinet showrooms.

 This guide was originally published on February 19th 2016 but was most recently updated on April 18th 2018 to include additional information